 You will meet the health professional carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.
 Details of the procedure may also vary from country to country.

 This information was published by Bupa's health information team and is based on reputable sources of medical evidence.
 It has been peer reviewed by Bupa doctors.
 The content is intended for general information only and does not replace the need for personal advice from a qualified health professional.

-- heart pacemaker, metal valve or defibrillator (a device that keeps your heart rhythm regular)
+- a heart pacemaker or defibrillator (a device that keeps your heart rhythm regular)

-- aneurysm clip (a metal clip on an artery)
+- an aneurysm clip (a metal clip on an artery in your brain)

 - X-ray.
 An X-ray uses radiation to produce an image.

 - Ultrasound.
 This uses sound waves to produce an image.

 - Computerised tomography (CT) scan.
 This is a test that uses X-rays to create three-dimensional images of part of your body.

 Your doctor will discuss your options and recommend which test is the best one for you.